-You will of course not be able to reference olni.
+You will not be able to reference oIni.
 Continues on the next page but you can (must) reference oIni["Continues on the next page"].
-Since this example is likely from the [Swedish] section you might be referencing oIni.
-Swedish["Continues on the next page"].
+Since this example is likely from the [Swedish] section you might be referencing oIni.Swedish["Continues on the next page"].
 All the usual JavaScript capabilities apply.

-profile file.readPrmFile
+profile (Access Profile Files) file.readPrmFile